By Roger Cox, Editor

 Courts & Fees.
 The club has 13 Har-Tru and 4 hard courts, 13 of them with light.
 One is a 10,000-seat stadium, another located at one end of the clubhouse at showcase grandstand court.
 All have shaded cabanas and water fountains alongside.
 Court fees: $10/hour on hard courts, $15/hour on clay (add $2/hour for lights).

-The closest lodging to the Tennis Centre is the Hampton Inn-Daniel Island.
+The closest lodging to the Tennis Center is the Hampton Inn-Daniel Island.
 Its 128 rooms all have in-room coffee maker, free airport shuttle service, and TV with cable.
 We also offer connecting rooms, cribs, hair dryers, irons, microwaves, refrigerators, safe deposit box, high speed Internet access.
 It also has an outdoor swimming pool, small fitness center, and a guest laundromat.
 Check special internet rates at other Charleston hotels.

 Given that this tennis complex is not part of a resort, it's hard to know what to compare it to because it's unlike virtually every other facility on this website.
 If it's the Charleston area that attracted you, then also check out: